Previous Next

 Remember, we will be media-free during this week so plan on leaving any cell phones, tablets, laptops, books, etc. in your suitcase during the week unless they’re being used for on-site assignments.

-To create a distraction-free atmosphere, please bring only clothing that adheres to our Dress Code.
+To create a distraction-free atmosphere, please bring only clothing that adhere to our Dress Code.
+Congress requires several types of attire during the week:

 • Casual: Bring a casual outfit for every day during free time and evening sessions.